Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - check and fix sha256 hashes of files
 - check and fix positions of media (start from 1, without missing number)
 - check and stop dead jobs (living in database, but non-existent in system)
-- check the size of the database table of sessions
+- check the size of the database table of sessions and remove them
-- remove old sessions
+- check the size of the database table of logs and remove them
+- check and fix the encoding (iso-8859 to utf-8) of resource values and page contents

 Installation